 Fiorentina are one of the great clubs in Italian football despite their limited success.
 They’ve won Lo Scudetto just twice, along with numerous Italian Cups, but they’ve spent the majority of their lifetime in A. In fact they’ve only spent four years outside of the Division since 1931.

 Their 2005-06 dream fourth-placed finish ended in tears after the Gigliati were found to be involved in the Calciopoli scandal.
 The Viola avoided demotion to Serie B on appeal, but despite an initial 19-point penalty managed to qualify for the UEFA Cup the season after.

 The Tuscan outfit have qualified for the rebranded Europa League for the last three consecutive seasons now, being eliminated in the semi-finals last season by eventual winners Sevilla.

-However, the summer of 2015 has been one of upheaval for the Viola, with Coach Vincenzo Montella replaced by Paulo Sousa, goalkeeper Neto jumping ship for Juventus, and last season’s star man Mohamed Salah refusing to return for a second loan spell.
+The summer of 2015 was one of upheaval for the Viola, with Coach Vincenzo Montella replaced by Paulo Sousa, goalkeeper Neto jumping ship for Juventus, and star man Mohamed Salah refusing to return for a second loan spell.

 Nonetheless, the campaign began with remarkable success and Fiorentina topped the Serie A table for the first time in almost 20 years, but lost their way as time went on.